EmilyReif/llm-consistency-vis/README.md

 When it's time to push your changes and deploy, run:

 ```
-npm run build
+npm run build_and_deploy
-git add *
-git commit -m "commit message"
-git pull
-git push
 ```

-Gitlab will automatically deploy whatever is in the `build/` directory to our [gitlab page](https://llm-outputs-vs-expectations-19d30f.pages.cs.washington.edu/).

-To build the app so it gets deployed properly on gitlab pages, run `npm run build`, and then your updates should show up on the [gitlab page](https://llm-outputs-vs-expectations-19d30f.pages.cs.washington.edu/) a few minutes after you `git push`.
+which will deploy the app [here](https://emilyreif.com/llm-consistency-vis/) (might take a couple of minutes)